 Sometimes you can ask the website hosting the negative review to remove the review.
 Usually, they will comply if the comment is obviously malicious.

-Let your voice be heard, in fact, write an article to explain the situation, post it on your blog and send that over to the review site so it can help clarify and open it to the public.
+Let your voice be heard.
+Write an article to explain the situation, post it on your blog, and send that over to the review site so it can help clarify and open it to the public.

 9. Social media

-Use social media, as part of your customer support.
+Use social media as part of your reputation management and customer support.
 Be active on social media so you can share your talks and content and your followers can help spread the word.
 Social media helps build trust and rapport.
 It also helps with transparency.

 Be on hand to answer questions, handle complaints and keep your audience updated with deals and company news.
 Attempt to replace social media comments as a place where potential customers can see your interaction and see how you’re treating individuals.